 Is Eating Seasonally Better For the Environment?

-I this it’s safe to say that concern for the environment is high priority for so many of us.
+Yes.
+It’s safe to say that concern for the environment is high priority for so many of us.
 Consider what it takes to get a fruit or vegetable from one side of the country to the other.
 Now multiply that by millions of pounds of produce daily.
 Greenhouse gases, fuel, and the packaging are just a few of the ramifications of shipping food to long distance places.
 This summer, start with a few vegetables in containers on your deck and be sure to visit a farm near you.

 Where Can I Find Seasonal Foods Near Me?